What is a Strategic Management Model?

 Threat of New Entrants:

-- Barriers to entry, like high capital investment, strict regulations, and economies of scale, make entries of new players difficult in the market.
+- Barriers to entry, such as high capital investment, strict regulations, and economies of scale, make it difficult for new players to enter the market.

 - Strong brand loyalty among established companies can create barriers for new entrants to gain a foothold.

-- Strong distribution networks of existing companies make it challenging for new players to get their products into the market.
+- Strong distribution networks of existing companies make it challenging for new entrants to gain market access.

 - Customers switching to a new product with lower costs can increase the threat of new entrants.